SWC-OSG-Workshop/general/novice/DHTC/05-Stash.md

 <div class="keypoints" markdown="1">

 #### Key Points
+* Data on stash is quickly accessed by the worker machines.
-* stash is  located at ~/data
+* stash is located at ~/data.
-* scp, rsync and globus - all are available for the trasfer to  stash
+* scp, rsync and globus - are the available data trasfer tools.
 </div>